CosminPerRam/CosminPerRam/README.md

 *How did I get here?* Just put a lot of hours into it, and one day wake up to realising you've done something noticeable.

 ## Contact me
-Want to message me on your favorite social media platform? `@CosminPerRam` is my tag everywhere, always interested in hearing others stories.
+Want to message me on your favorite social media platform? `CosminPerRam` is my tag and name everywhere, always interested in hearing others stories.
 For more serious inquires, feel free to contact me via e-mail or LinkedIn.